-How to spot African swine fever, what to do if you suspect it and measures to prevent its spread.
+How to spot African swine fever, what to do if you suspect it and how to stop it spreading.

-The signs of African swine fever are very similar to classical swine fever.
+The signs of ASF are very similar to classical swine fever.

 The main clinical signs are: